 As the hub of Baja Arizona (officially

 , Southern Arizona), the Tucson area looks—and tastes—like nowhere else in North America.
 The rich culinary heritage of this international border region spans 4,000 years and encompasses distinct Mexican and Native American agricultural traditions that are reflected in everyday food and drink.
 Once a secret shared by locals, Tucson's unique culinary scene is attracting ever more national and international travelers to its dining tables.

 Video: Arizona Expedition Episode 3: Emily's Food Tour, Tucson

-Farmers, foragers and ranchers are the backbone of Tucson's agricultural legacy; chefs and mixologists continue the tradition, tweaking recipes using indigenous ingredients -- such as chiltepin, cholla bud, prickly-pear syrup, mesquite flour, tepary bean, and white Sonora wheat -- in creative concoctions.
+Farmers, foragers, and ranchers are the backbones of Tucson's agricultural legacy; chefs and mixologists continue the tradition, tweaking recipes using indigenous ingredients -- such as chiltepin, cholla bud, prickly-pear syrup, mesquite flour, tepary bean, and white Sonora wheat -- in creative concoctions.

 Ready to experience why Tucson deserves this prestigious designation?
 Here are a few of our favorite places to explore Baja Arizona’s borderland cuisine.